About Our School

 Our Board

-Robin Brooksbank - community volunteer, former city council member and board member for a variety of non-profits, retired co-owner of manufacturing company.
+Robin Brooksbank (Founder & Board Chair).
+Community volunteer, former city council member and board member for a variety of nonprofits, retired co-owner of manufacturing company.

-Andy Wallace - owner of construction company for 20+ years, long time local volunteer for a variety of organizations.
+Andy Wallace (Treasurer).
+Owner of construction company for 20+ years, long-time local volunteer for a variety of organizations.

 History of Marine Mills